xXleowXx/gitlab-charts/doc/charts/registry/metadata_database.md

 To enable the database:

 1. [Create the database and Kubernetes secret](#create-the-database).
-1. Get the current Helm values for your release and save them into a file.
+1. Get the current Helm values for your release and save them to a file.
    For example, for a release named `gitlab` and a file named `values.yml`:

    ```shell